kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 2. Runs git to push our changes to a branch
 3. Uses a wrapper around the [GitHub CLI](https://github.com/cli/cli) (gh) to create a PR

+The controller ensures there is only one Tekton pipeline running at a time.
+We configure our pipelines to always push to the same branch.
+This ensures we only ever open one PR to update the model because GitHub doesn't allow multiple PRs to be created from the same branch.

+### Why Tekton

 We picked Tekton because the primary challenge we faced was sequentially running a series of CLIs in various containers.
 Tekton is perfect for this.
 Importantly, all the steps in a Tekton task run on the same pod which allows data to be shared between steps using a pod volume.

+Furthermore, since Tekton resources are Kubernetes resources we can adopt the same GitOps pattern and tooling to update our pipeline definitions.

 ## The Control Loop